-All reports of violations shall be submitted in writing to the Student Government Office no later than two (2) full class days after the violation allegedly occurred.
-A report shall be sent to the Elections Commission Chair and a hard copy shall also be sent to the Student Government Advisor.
+All reports of violations shall be submitted in writing to the Student Government Office no later than one (1) full class day after the violation allegedly occurred.
 The report must include the time, date and location of the alleged violation and must bear the name, email, and phone number of the person reporting the alleged violation.
-If a date cannot be firmly established, the Elections Commission is empowered to make a determination if the report was filed in a timely manner.
-Any candidate accused of a violation shall be notified by the Elections Commission within twenty-four (24) hours.